 Arts Integration Training and Resources

 In 1991, nine Partnership Teams from Alaska to Arkansas to Massachusetts joined the John F. Kennedy Center for the Performing Arts in efforts to increase students’ access to the arts through professional development for teachers.
 Walton Arts Center and Northwest Arkansas Education Service Cooperative Partnership Team (Arkansas ’91) was among these founders.
-Twenty-six years later, there are 96 Partnership Teams in 39 states and the District of Columbia.
+Thirty-one years later, there are 96 Partnership Teams in 39 states and the District of Columbia.
 In 2016 these teams provided over 1000 learning events serving 30,579 teachers and teaching artists.
 Arkansas 1991 is among the top ten partnerships that provide in-depth professional development for teachers.